-We then look to invest in the innovators best positioned to thrive as a result of these forces and sell short businesses we believe are failing to adapt and/or have flawed business models when, and only when, in each case, their current valuation represents a substantial discount from or premium to what we believe the company will be worth years in the future.
-While we rarely have a high conviction opinion as to what the next 10% (or even 20%) move in any given stock may be, we always have a high degree of conviction that we will make at least a double within the next 4-6 years on each long position in the portfolio and will generate at least 50% returns on each of our shorts over the next 2-3 years as their relative fundamental performance unfolds.

-We similarly discount a company's near-term earnings "beats" and "misses" in our analyses remembering that the current value of a business is the present value of all future cash flows (with any given quarter representing a very small slice of that overall value).
+We then look to invest in those companies best positioned to thrive as a result of these forces when, and only when, their current valuation represents a substantial discount from what we believe the company will be worth years in the future.
+While we rarely have a high conviction opinion as to what the next 10% (or even 20%) move in any given stock may be, we always have a high degree of conviction that we will make at least a double within the next 4-6 years on each position in the portfolio.
+We similarly discount a company's near-term earnings "beats" and "misses" in our analyses remembering that the current value of a business is the present value of all future cash flows.
 As was the case with Apple last year (and in multiple instances over the past decade that we have owned its shares), an earnings miss and universal analyst pessimism in any isolated quarter can often be the most opportune time to invest in a great growth company at a deeply discounted price.
-While conversely, as was the case with, for example, Etsy over the last two years, a string of better than expected earnings reports (which drove the stock up over 130% during an otherwise weak market in 2018) can quickly give way to a series of disappointments in an otherwise strong market, such as 2019, and result in a subsequent material share price decline even in a universally strong investment year.